GRV96/ghae/README.md

 # ghae

-Exception GitHubAPIError can be raised when a request to the GitHub API fails.
+Exception GitHubApiError can be raised when a request to the GitHub API fails.